 Henderson is a somewhat small city located in the state of Tennessee.
 With a population of 6,552 people and three constituent neighborhoods, Henderson is the 101st largest community in Tennessee.

 Henderson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Henderson is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Henderson who work in office and administrative support (16.01%), sales jobs (13.84%), and healthcare (8.54%).
+Overall, Henderson is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Henderson who work in sales jobs (15.34%), office and administrative support (12.80%), and teaching (9.95%).

 Henderson is a place where college students are a big part of the character and culture of the town.
 Small towns have often struggled with declining populations over the past few decades, but the presence of such a large college student population has helped Henderson to fight this trend.
 Not only does the college population add spending and jobs to local economy, but it also contributes a very tangible, youthful energy to the town.